Adult Services & Programs

 Employing individuals with disabilities aids the growth and diversity of Santa Barbara County workforce.
 MWC Employment Services offers guidance and support for businesses in hiring and retaining individuals living with mental illness.
 We also offer information to employers about tax advantages and benefits that accrue with an all-inclusive community workforce.

-Contact Patricia Collins at 805-884-8440 for help in getting started with a solution to your employment needs.
+Contact Morgan Cook at 805-884-8440 for help in getting started with a solution to your employment needs.

 MWC Spotlight: COO, Patricia Collins, was appointed a three-year term on the California State Rehabilitation Council in October 2014 by Governor Brown.
 The Council influences public employment services policy and build opportunities for people with disabilities to work in California.
 Patricia is thrilled to continue this important work and serve out her term.